The June workshop registration is now open!

 Each session includes a short teaching video + assignment, followed by a 60–90 minute Zoom call the following week.
 The calls include discussion, Q&A, and time to share your work and hear feedback from the group.

-You’ll receive the first video assignment on a Friday, and the following Thursday we’ll meet by Zoom to discuss it.
+You’ll receive the first video assignment six days before the Zoom to discuss it.
 This repeats for three weeks.

-Registration will close when we have four attendees, as this is a small, personalized engagement.
+Registration closed when we reached four attendees, as this is a small, personalized engagement.